oracle-samples/oci-streaming-datasync-sample/README.md

 5. Log In to OCI console and validate whether all OCI resources are created

-_Running the sample_
+**Running the sample**

 1. To run the sample, get the API Gateway URL corresponding to _sync_ route.
 It will look like following, https://pfk2...apigateway...../stream/sync?streamOCID=ocid1.stream.oc1......
 Get the OCID of the _DataSyncStream_ and pass it as the query param value of _streamOCID_.

 A sample json payload is given below.
-You can not only have POST operations but also PUT and DELETE operatons.
-Change the _targetRESTApi_ and _targetRESTApiOperation_ values accordingly.
+You can have POST, PUT and DELETE operatons.
+Change the _targetRESTApi_ and _targetRESTApiOperation_ values based on your target application.
-Any headers should be passed as key, value pairs in _targetRestApiHeaders_.
+Any REST API headers should be passed as key, value pairs in _targetRestApiHeaders_.
 ```
 {
 	"streamKey": "123",